 Lawrence A. Zelenak

 Prior to joining Duke Law in 2003, Zelenak was a member of the Columbia Law School faculty.
-Prior to that, he was a faculty member at the University of North Carolina School of Law; professor in residence at the Office of the Chief Counsel, Internal Revenue Service, Washington, D.C.; an assistant professor at Lewis and Clark Law School in Portland, Oregon; and an associate with the firm of LeSourd and Patten in Seattle.
-He has also been a visiting professor at the University of Utah School of Law.
+Earlier he was a faculty member at the University of North Carolina School of Law; professor in residence at the Office of the Chief Counsel, Internal Revenue Service, Washington, D.C.; an assistant professor at Lewis and Clark Law School in Portland, Oregon; and an associate with the firm of LeSourd and Patten in Seattle.
+He has also been a visiting professor at the University of Utah and Northwestern University schools of law.

 Zelenak received his B.A., summa cum laude, from the University of Santa Clara, and his J.D., magna cum laude, from Harvard Law School in 1979.